 - No options for express shipping.

 - Your website might have some internal issues.

 - Your Shopify store’s return policy isn’t exciting.

 - Limited payment options.

-Yes, you can see Abandoned Checkouts from the Shopify admin page, just navigate to Orders → Abandoned Checkouts to check abandoned carts.
+You can see Abandoned carts from the Shopify admin page.
+Just navigate to Orders, then click Abandoned Checkouts to check abandoned carts.

-You can also set up and send abandoned cart emails from Shopify but there are many limitations to it.
+You can also set up and send abandoned cart emails from Shopify, but it has many limitations.